Serve (tennis): Kick/topspin/American twist/Reverse kick

 Holcombe Ward and Dwight Davis introduced the kick/American twist serve in the late 1800s.
 The kick (or topspin) serve is generated by tossing the ball over the head, then hitting it laterally on the server's non-dominant side brushing upward toward the dominant side.
 When hit correctly, the ball clears the net in a high arc with heavy topspin, causing the ball to dive into the service box.
 Upon hitting the surface of the court, the ball may bounce high directly toward the receiver for a kick serve, or to the left for the receiver for an American twist serve.
 The physics of the spinning ball in flight involves the Magnus effect because the spinning ball creates a whirlpool of air around itself.
 The twist serve is a more extreme version of the kick serve, which involves more brushing of the ball from the 7–8 o'clock position to the 1–2 o'clock position, and faster swing speeds.
 If performed exceptionally, it can completely change the direction of the ball movement away from the other player, although this requires a very strong and flexible back.

 Kick/topspin serves are often used as both first and second serves.
 As a first serve, a player will put more pace on the ball, while it is a consistent second serve since the spin brings it into the service box with high net clearance.

 The reverse kick/American twist serve is rarely used except as a novelty.
 As the word "reverse" is defined, one must hit opposite to the side and opposite to the path of the kick struck serve.

 Underhand

 The underhand serve is struck below shoulder level.
+In the early days of tennis the underhand serve was the standard serve method, merely intended to start the game.
 In children's tennis, young children may be encouraged to use the underhand serve on 36 ft courts.
 Although this serve is legal, it may be seen as unsportsmanlike in adult tennis.
 Some notable examples include Michael Chang's in the Round of 16 at the 1989 French Open against Ivan Lendl, and Martina Hingis was booed by the crowd for hitting one at the 1999 French Open.
-This serve has gained some prominence since 2019 as a surprise tactic when playing deep returners, heralded by Nick Kyrgios.
+This serve has gained some prominence since 2019 as a surprise tactic when playing deep returners, heralded by Nick Kyrgios and Alexander Bublik.